 A boat carrying 937 Jewish refugees fleeing Nazi persecution is turned away from Havana, Cuba, on May 27, 1939.
 Only 28 immigrants are admitted into the country.
 After appeals to the United States and Canada for entry are denied, the rest are forced to sail back to Europe, where they’re distributed among several countries including Great Britain and France.

 On May 13, the S.S.
 St. Louis sailed from Hamburg, Germany to Havana, Cuba.
 Most of the passengers—many of them children—were German Jews escaping increasing persecution under the Third Reich.
-Six months earlier, 91 people were killed and Jewish homes, businesses, and synagogues were destroyed in what became known as the Kristallnacht pogrom.
-It was becoming increasing clear the Nazis were accelerating their efforts to exterminate Jews by arresting them and placing them in concentration camps.
-World War II and the formal implementation of The Final Solution were just months from beginning.
+Six months earlier, 91 people were killed and Jewish homes, businesses, and synagogues were destroyed in what became known as the Kristallnacht program.
+It was becoming increasingly clear the Nazis were accelerating their efforts to exterminate Jews by arresting them and placing them in concentration camps.
+World War II and the formal implementation of The Final Solution were just months from the beginning.

 The refugees had applied for U.S. visas and planned to stay in Cuba until they could enter the United States legally.
 Even before they set sail, their impending arrival was greeted with hostility in Cuba.
 On May 8, there was a massive anti-Semitic demonstration in Havana.
 Right-wing newspapers claimed that the incoming immigrants were Communists.